 Don't spend a lot of money on them; you should change them about every six months when they're smaller, maybe more like every four months.

 Now that you know all this - it's time for action!
-Be sure to go through the tips provided by Leslie with full attention and follow them in your kid's next audtion.
-Remember that hard work pays off and your kid's career in the showbiz is up to YOU!
+Be sure to go through the tips provided by Leslie with full attention and follow them in your kid's next audition.
+Remember that hard work pays off, and your kid's career in showbiz is up to YOU!
 Are you ready to put your kid on the big screen?
-Browse the hottest casting calls on kidscasting.com now and let's make your kid famous.
+Browse the hottest casting calls on kidscasting.com now, and let's make your kid famous.